An analogy of what parts make your computer fast

 Computers with Solid State Drives are much faster, can boot in seconds, and retrieves files almost instantly making it so work does not need to stop as often or for as long to retrieve files Ex.
 More books.
 Because of this an SSD runs quieter, is cooler, and can run a lot longer than HDD.

 - I would choose an SSD upgrade; however, if the computer only had 2GB of Ram I would choose more Ram.

 How to get the most out of your computer

 The best way for a computer to run really fast is to have lots of RAM and a fast SSD.
 This would be the same as having a big table for reading books and not having to get up if you read to get other books.

 If the person has a big table to hold books that they are reading then they will not need to get up as often to get more books.
 Also if the time it takes to get more books from the bookshelves is very short then the person can focus on reading and not need to stop and take as much time to get up and get more books.

-If you would like to have an SSD or more RAM installed on your computer please contact me and I will do an awesome job of getting your computer to work really fast!
-To see all of the stuff I can help with you can visit my homepage here.
+If you would like to have an SSD or more RAM installed on your computer we would love to help out!
+Contact us and we will do an awesome job of getting your computer to work really fast!
+To see all the stuff I can help with you can visit my homepage. www.cowtechtutor.com